 Maintenance shall include the replacement and resealing of joints at window and door frames at regular intervals to prevent failure.
-Failed elements such as sealants, joint seals and corroded materials shall be replaced to ensure that water ingress does not occur.
+Replace failed elements such as sealants, joint seals and corroded materials to ensure that water ingress does not occur.

 Performance factors in relation to the Major Points of Assessment